-People living with viral hepatitis may feel that they have an obligation to disclose their hepatitis status.
-In most situations, a persons’ decision to disclose their hepatitis status is a very personal one of whom to tell, why, when, where, how, and so on.
+People living with viral hepatitis may feel that they have an obligation to tell others about their viral hepatitis.
+In most situations, a decision of whom to tell, why, when, where, how, and so on is very personal.

 The Workplace and Hepatitis

-The risk of transmitting hepatitis in the workplace is negligible, as it cannot be passed on through the general day to day contact between people.
-Standard Occupational Health and Safety (OH&S) legislation, and the First Aid Advisory Standard (1999) include guidance which states that all blood should be considered potentially infectious.
-This means that all OH&S or First Aid responses to blood should be the same for everybody, regardless of whether or not an injured person has disclosed that they have blood borne virus.
+The risk of transmitting hepatitis in the workplace is negligible, as it cannot be passed on through general day to day contact between people.
+Standard Occupational Health and Safety (OH&S) legislation and the First Aid in the Workplace Code of Practice (2014) include guidance which states that all blood should be considered potentially infectious.
+This means that all OH&S or First Aid responses to blood should be the same for everybody, regardless of whether or not an injured person has disclosed that they have a blood borne virus.

 Disclosure and Confidentiality